russju/russ_MA/README.md

 inside notebook folder:

-BLS.* files contain upload of BLS (national nutrient database) data that was used for generating convetional and nutrient based food clustering
+BLS.* files contain upload of BLS (national nutrient database, foods with respective nutrients) data that was used for generating convetional and nutrient based food clustering;
-BLS.betadiv contains the computation of the clusterings (convetional clustering was done by BLS food groups, nutrient clustering was done by hierarchical clustering of first three PCs of a PCA of the BLS --> that displays nutrient distribution)
+BLS.betadiv contains the computation of the clusterings (convetional clustering was done by BLS food groups, nutrient clustering was done by hierarchical clustering of first three PCs of a PCA of the BLS --> that displays nutrient distribution);
 BLS.tanglegram contains tanglegram of both clusterings as comparison

-Prodi.* files contain basic analysis of ketogenic diet cohort, comparison between regular and keto diet Prodi.toBLS.DP contains merge of diet protocols of ketogenic diet cohort with full nutrient set of BLS
+Prodi.* files contain basic analysis of ketogenic diet cohort, macronutrient comparison between regular and keto diet Prodi.toBLS.DP contains merge of diet protocols of ketogenic diet cohort with full nutrient set of BLS

 food_diversity folder: